12. Matplotlib Overview#

 %matplotlib inline

-That line is only for jupyter notebooks, if you are using another editor, you’ll use: plt.show() at the end of all your plotting commands to have the figure pop up in another window.
+That %matplotlib inline line is only for jupyter notebooks, if you are in other environments, you’ll use: plt.show() at the end of all your plotting commands to have the figure pop up in another window.

 Task |